mrbusche/backseatfan.com/_posts/2010-04-05-donovan-mcnabb-traded-to-the-redskins.md

   </p>

   <p>
     Did they not pay attention to Favre and the Vikings last year?
 Favre beat the Packers THREE times last year.
-There was more fire when he played the Packers, because &#8220;He had something to prove&#8221;, although he wouldn't admit it.
+There was more fire when he played the Packers, because "He had something to prove", although he wouldn't admit it.
   </p>

   <p>